 There’s a plethora of epic road cycling routes in NL that all offer challenging hills and fantastic ocean views.
 Great for short rides or epic adventures.
 The western road cycling event calendar consists of the most challenging events in NL: The Bonne Bay Loop, The Impact Road Race, and the epic Tour de Port au Port.
 To find out more about cycling in the western region, contact the BNL Representative for Western Newfoundland.

 Labrador, the northern portion of the Province of Newfoundland and Labrador, is a region of boreal forest, a subarctic climate, and a frontier of adventure for cyclists.
 Touring cyclists, carrying all their gear, have ventured here from other provinces in Canada and the U.S.A., Russia, the Czech Republic and Europe.
-The main cycling routes are along the Trans Labrador Highway (TLH) from Baie Comeau, Quebec, to Labrador City (Route 389, 600 km) and on to Happy Valley-Goose Bay (Route 500, 533 km), on mostly paved highway and on to the Labrador coast and Blanc Sablon, Quebec, where the ferry crosses the Strait of Belle Isle to Newfoundland (mainly a gravel road of 600 km).
+The main cycling routes are along the Trans Labrador Highway (TLH) from Baie Comeau, Quebec, to Labrador City (Route 389, 600 km) and on to Happy Valley-Goose Bay (Route 500, 533 km), on mostly paved highway.
+Continuing east from Happy Valley-Goose Bay on the Trans-Labrador Highway (Route 500 & 510) it is 606km to Blanc Sablon, Quebec, on the Labrador south coast, where the ferry crosses the Strait of Belle Isle to St. Barbe, Newfoundland.
+Route 510 to Blanc Sablon is paved for 85km east of Goose Bay and then a 208km stretch of dirt/gravel road to the Cartwright Junction, after which it is paved all the way to Blanc Sablon, QC.

 Local cycling in Labrador City and Happy Valley-Goose Bay includes road cycling, mountain and fat biking.
 There is a paved road from Goose Bay to Sheshatshiu and Northwest River (42 km), both historical communities of Innu First Nation and Labrador Metis (NunatuKavut) on the inland bay of Lake Melville, in view of the Mealy Mountains to the south.